prgrphnrtr/mUPC/UPCRoP/UPCRoP.md

 5. Under the control of the presiding judge, the parties may put questions to the witness or expert.
 The presiding judge may prohibit any question which is not designed to adduce admissible evidence.

-6. With the consent of the Court a witness may giv e evidence  in a language other than the language of proceedings.
+6. With the consent of the Court a witness may give evidence in a language other than the language of proceedings.

 Relation with Agreement: Articles 52(3) a nd 53(1)